stellHex/stape/README.md

 ```
 If a pointer at spot A moves rightwards along the tape, it can't pass the staples, and will treat the loop as if it were a single cell (even though it looks like 2 in the diagram, and in programs).
 If a pointer at spot B moves to the right, it can't pass the staples, and will end up passing over the cell of the staples and repeating what it just did--so the "loops of paper" also serve as actual loops for control flow.
 The loops never "go the other way"; that would be useless, and people who waste staples don't get stapler privileges.

-Every stapled loop has exactly one 0 pointer.
-When a loop is stapled, its 0 pointer is created at its `][` cell.
-When a loop is unstapled, its 0 pointer is destroyed.
+Every stapled loop has exactly one data pointer.
+The active data pointer is the one in the same loop as the instruction pointer, and it only moves when the data pointer moves.
+When a loop is stapled, its data pointer is created at its `][` cell.
+When a loop is unstapled, its data pointer is destroyed.

 ### Program